Chickpeas for Babies – When to Introduce, Health Benefits, Types, and Recipes

 7. Improves the Health of the Heart

 The presence of soluble fibre, antioxidants and polyunsaturated fats make chickpeas valuable food to maintain the health of the heart.
-A moderate daily intake of garbanzo has been seen to lower LDL cholesterol, triglycerides and total cholesterol in a one month period.
-While bad cholesterol levels aren’t generally associated with infant health, cholesterol levels build up through life.
+A moderate daily intake of garbanzo has been seen to lower LDL cholesterol, triglycerides and total cholesterol in a one-month period.
+While bad cholesterol levels aren’t generally associated with infant health, cholesterol levels build up throughout life.
 That is why children who grow up overweight are highly at risk of future cardiovascular disease.

 8. Promotes Cell Regeneration